dmprotocolai/dungeon-master-protocol/README.md

 **What it does:** Murders the "Help me write" Gemini button on sight.
 **Why:** Because I don't need a sparkly button interrupting my train of thought.

-*"It looks like you're experiencing a moment of creative ambiguity.
-Would you like me to resolve that for you by generating a soulless, algorithmically optimized paragraph that vaguely resembles your original intent?"* 👀
+> *"It looks like you're experiencing a moment of creative ambiguity.
+> Would you like me to resolve that for you by generating a soulless,
+> algorithmically optimized paragraph that vaguely resembles your original intent?"* 👀

 ### 2. The Focus Mode (ADHD Savior)
 **What it does:** Uses two digital "shutters" to dim everything on the screen except the page you are currently writing on.
+Use Alt + Z to toggle on/off.

 ### 3. Sidebar Assassins (Tab Index & Meetings)
 **What it does:**